hadroncollider7/gridlock_fer/README.md

 The configuration file is required to access the database.

+ Create an `images` folder and put images in there.

 ## Making FER predictions
-Run `inference.py` to make the FER prediction on the image in the `img_path` filepath.
-Create an `images` folder and put the image in there.
+Run `inference.py` to make FER predictions on all image files in the `img_path` filepath.

-After inference, the prediction string and value will be stored in the `FER_Predictions` table in the database server at the `id` index of the table.
+After inference, the prediction string, value (int), and filename (string) associated with each prediction will be stored in the `FER_Predictions` table in the database server at the `id` index of the table.